opencryptoki/opencryptoki/README.md

 (starting with Crypto Express 4S adapters) configured with Enterprise PKCS#11 (EP11) firmware.

 ## BUILD PROCESS

+**Note:** Building opencryptoki on AIX is only supported on AIX 7.2 and above.
+Attempts to build on older AIX releases will fail due to missing APIs.

 The simplest way to compile this package is to enter the source code main directory and do the following: